 Lorne is a beautiful beach town and generally the most popular one along The Great Ocean Road.
-Lorne has a lot of summer holiday homes and is popular for camping so if you have an extra day I would suggest spending a night in Lorne.
+This town has a lot of summer holiday homes and is popular for camping so if you have an extra day I would suggest spending a night in Lorne.
 While you’re here head to the beach and check out the local shops.
 If you’re hungry for lunch head to the Lorne Pub which has an awesome outdoor patio overlooking the beach.
 For the best lookout you’ll see along the entire Great Ocean Road (in my opinion) is Teddy’s lookout.
 It’s an easy one to miss as it’s not along the main road so put it in you Google Maps.

 Between Lorne & Kennett River you’ll pass a lot of beautiful picturesque beaches so be prepared to pull over and check them out.
 When you see the sign for Kennett River pull over next to the store and search for wild Koalas.
 You’ll almost always find wild Koalas in the trees in Kennett River.